 Surveillance photo, sketch of spa robber suspect released

-The Houston Police Department is asking for the public’s help in identifying two suspects wanted in at least three robberies of spas in the southwest Houston area in April 2014.
+Houston police are asking for the public’s help in identifying two suspects wanted in at least three robberies of spas in the southwest Houston area in April 2014.

 The suspects are described only as two Hispanic males in their early 20s.
 One suspect is about 6 feet tall, with a skinny build.
 He has a medium complexion, dark brown eyes and black hair.
 He wore a black cap and a black hoodie.
 A composite sketch and a surveillance photo of this suspect are attached to this news release.